furuhama/simple_kv/README.md

 3. **DEL key**
    - Deletes a key and its value
    - Response: "1" if key was deleted, "0" if key didn't exist
+   - The deletion is logged to the transaction log

 ```
 DEL mykey